October 2, 2015

 It takes a certain level of knowledge and training to appreciate a work of art, any work of art.

 I recall in college, arguing with ignorant Jews about the Talmud.
-These people studied a few pages or read an article and felt they could argue with the great rabbis of antiquity.
+These people studied a few pages in English translation or read an article and felt they could argue with the great rabbis of antiquity.
 They challenged the words of our sages and felt they had a right to do so.
 I recall their foolish words, "Why can't another voice join this great discussion?"
 "Rabbi Hillel has his opinion and so do I".

 Well, let's think about it.
 Hillel spent forty years studying before expressing his opinion.
 You read an article.